Main content

 Stream crossings like culverts can contribute significant pollution to Newfound Lake and watershed.
 In partnership with the Town of Hebron, we identified culverts on town roads that are contributing pollution to the lake and threatening town infrastructure.
 In the spring of 2025, Hebron replaced three culverts in the watershed.

-Along with a planning consultant, NLRA worked with planning boards in watershed towns to develop local land use regulations that both help to protect water quality and meet each town’s unique town planning goals.
+Along with a planning consultant, NLRA works with planning boards in watershed towns to develop local land use regulations that both help to protect water quality and meet each town's unique town planning goals.
+NLRA has model ordinances available for town boards and residents that can support implementation of lake-friendly regulations.
+View them here.

 Bristol